uabrc/uabrc.github.io/docs/data_management/lts/top_level_lts_permission.md

 {{ read_csv('data_management/res/individual_allocation_functional_roles.csv', keep_default_na=False) }}

-### How do I grant other users access to my Allocation?
+### How do I grant other users access to my Individual LTS Allocation?

 By default, only the allocated user can manage and access their individual LTS allocation using only their designated key pairs.
 Keys for other allocations, such as those assigned to you as a steward or for shared allocations, do not provide access to your individual LTS allocation.